skilbjo/articles/talks/docker.md

-## docker: what's under the hood?
+## Docker: What's Under the Hood?

 <img src='../lib/docker/docker-engine.png' width='800' />

-Docker has taken its place in developers' workflow.
+In recent years, Docker has taken a major place in developers' workflow.
 Many articles exist on what Docker is and how to start using it.
-I aim to explain here the details of how the technology works.
+I aim to explain the details of how the technology works.

-### docker features
+### Docker's Features
 One of the most important features in a Docker container versus a virtual machine is Docker's instant startup time.
 Within miliseconds, the Docker container and application can be started; as opposed to waiting for a virtual